01

 SpamResponse uses the information consumers provide to help identify threat actors and the mechanisms they use to send spam in the marketplace.
 We document these shared experiences and once we’ve gathered enough evidence, work with the relevant parties, including businesses, technology providers, and other industry resources, to shut down pathways for spam delivery.

 Dealing with spam isn’t always straightforward.
-We’ve created a list of frequently asked questions (FAQ) to help you identify spam and phishing, as well as to limit your risk.
-In addition, you can find other options to help you solve your problems with spam in our RESOURCES section.
+We’ve created a list of frequently asked questions (FAO) to help you identify spam and phishing. as well as to limit your risk.
+In addition. you can find other options to help you solve your problems with spam in our resources section.

 Check out our App page to find out more about SpamResponse